dynatrace-oss/opentelemetry-metric-python/README.md

 ### Typed attributes support

-The OpenTelemetry Metrics API for Java supports the concept of [Attributes]( https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/common/common.md#attributes).
+The OpenTelemetry Metrics API for Python supports the concept of [Attributes]( https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/common/common.md#attributes).
 These attributes consist of key-value pairs, where the keys are strings and the values are either primitive types or arrays of uniform primitive types.